capeprivacy/tf-world-tutorial/README.md

 pip install -r requirements.txt
 ```

 If you want to run this tutorial with [Google Cloud Platform](https://cloud.google.com/), you will need a [GCP account](https://cloud.google.com/) and install [Google SDK](https://cloud.google.com/sdk/install).
-It is also required that you use a UNIX-based OS for running tutorials in the cloud.